ABOUT US

 Known affectionately by her students and around the community as “Miss Martin”, Jennifer began her life in the performing arts at the tender age of 3, studying ballet, flute and choral music in Newmarket until her late teens.

-Jennifer is honoured to be celebrating 20 years as Artistic Director of the Canadian Children’s Theatre Co. this Fall 2022.
+Jennifer celebrated 20 years as Artistic Director of the Canadian Children’s Theatre Co. in the Fall of 2022.
 As well as AD, Jennifer is the company’s advocate, costume and prop designer/creator, dramaturge, registrar and master crafter.

 Jennifer values and is most grateful for the sense of community and family that is the hallmark of the CCTC.
 “Every child deserves the chance to shine, to be heard, to be the star of their own life”, said Jennifer in a recent interview.
 “For our staff, I look for people who share my understanding and respect for children’s unique importance and style.
 We value each and every child.
 We see their potential; we know how to inspire them, to motivate them and allow them to go beyond anyone’s expectations – their own, their peers’, and their families’.
 We create a mood of discovery, of joy, wonder and safety” in the magical world of storytelling through drama, music and dance and in the technical arts of set and prop design/build and staging that is the CCTC experience.